temporalio/edu-errstrat-dotnet-code/exercises/non-retryable-err-types/README.md

 In the previous part of the exercise, you added a Heartbeat to an Activity.
 However, you didn't set how long the Heartbeat should be inactive for before it is considered a failed Heartbeat.

 1. Edit `PizzaWorkflow.cs`.
-2. Below the `startToCloseTimeout`, add a `HeartbeatTimeout` and set it to 30 seconds.
+2. Below the `StartToCloseTimeout`, add a `HeartbeatTimeout` and set it to 30 seconds.
 This sets the maximum time between Activity Heartbeats.
 If an Activity times out (e.g., due to a missed Heartbeat), the next attempt can use this payload to continue from where it left off.
 3. Save your file.

 ## Part E: Run the Workflow